LabShengLi/nanome/README.md

 ![Figure1B](https://github.com/liuyangzzu/nanome/blob/doc-task/docs/Fig1B.jpg)
 **Fig. 1B.
-Workflow for 5-methylcytosine (5mC) detection for Nanopore sequencing.**
+Workflow for 5-methylcytosine (5mC) detection for nanopore sequencing.**

 **Results:** We compared seven analytic tools for detecting DNA modifications from nanopore long-read sequencing data.
-We evaluated the CpG methylation-detection accuracy, CpG site coverage, and running time using Nanopore sequencing data across different genomic contexts, using natural human DNA.
+We evaluated the CpG methylation-detection accuracy, CpG site coverage, and running time using nanopore sequencing data across different genomic contexts, using natural human DNA.
 Furthermore, we provide an online DNA methylation database (https://nanome.jax.org) with which to display the DNA methylation levels detected by nanopore sequencing and bisulfite sequencing data across different genomic contexts.

 **Conclusions:** Our study is the first benchmark of computational methods for detection of mammalian whole-genome DNA-modifications in nanopore sequencing.
 We provide a broad foundation for cross-platform standardization, and an evaluation of analytical tools designed for genome-scale modified-base detection using nanopore sequencing.